Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data: Introduction

-In recent years, microstructural parameter estimation using machine learning (ML) has received significant attention as a potential solution to some issues with conventional model fitting such as slow convergence, poor noise robustness, and terminating at local minima \citep{golkov2016q, barbieri2020deep, palombo2020sandi, karimi2021deep, gyori2021potential, de2021neural, elaldi2021equivariant, sedlar2021diffusion, sedlar2021spherical, gyori2022training, kerkela2022improved}.
+In recent years, microstructural parameter estimation using machine learning (ML) has received significant attention as a potential solution to issues with conventional fitting, such as slow convergence, poor noise robustness, and terminating at local minima \citep{golkov2016q, barbieri2020deep, palombo2020sandi, karimi2021deep, gyori2021potential, de2021neural, elaldi2021equivariant, sedlar2021diffusion, sedlar2021spherical, gyori2022training, kerkela2022improved}.
 ML models can be trained to predict microstructural parameter values from data using supervised or self-supervised learning.
-In the context of dMRI, a particularly promising development in the field of deep learning (DL) has been the invention of spherical convolutional neural networks (sCNNs) \citep{cohen2018spherical, esteves2018learning}. sCNNs are $\text{SO}(3)$-equivariant artificial neural networks (ANNs) that perform spherical convolutions with learnable filters.
-They enable orientationally invariant classification and regression, making them potentially well-suited for predicting microstructural parameters from dMRI data.
+In the context of dMRI, a particularly promising development has been the invention of spherical convolutional neural networks (sCNNs) \citep{cohen2018spherical, esteves2018learning}. sCNNs are $\text{SO}(3)$-equivariant (i.e., rotating the input changes the output according to the same rotation) artificial neural networks that perform spherical convolutions with learnable filters.
+They theoretically enable rotationally invariant classification and regression, making them potentially well-suited for predicting microstructural parameters from dMRI data.